What’s your day job? Sales manager for an animal feed company: in a nutshell I chat to lots of farmers and drink lots of tea.

 Best refereeing moment so far?
 Only one!
 Being AR at Twickenham is definitely up there!
 There are many equally memorable moments but my favourites are those games where you’re on a roll, in the right place (most of the time), feeling confident about your decisions and manage to keep up with play.
 A warm welcome from the club, having a laugh with the players and kind words from the spectators is the icing on the cake.

 The last game you refereed?
-Bournville 2s vs Syston 2s, it was a close and thoroughly enjoyable game, although this season has come to an abrupt and early end it was a great note to finish on.
+Bournville 2s vs Syston 2s, it was a close and thoroughly enjoyable game, although the season came to an abrupt and early end it was a great note to finish on.

 Pre-match meal?
 Scrambled or poached eggs (from my own hens) on toast for breakfast.

 Any pre-match rituals or superstition?
 Yes, I have a specific playlist I like to shuffle through on route to a game.
 The Pretenders – Brass in pocket is one of my favourites!